 There are different kinds of patents for different types of innovation generally they fall under three categories:

 These definitions and more can be found at The United States Patent and Trademark Office

 Some patents are available on the Web.
-Order others through our Document Delivery Service.
+You can order other patents through our Document Delivery service.
 Patents are not collected by Sexton Library.